 Komodo Dragons

-Our boat trip also visited Pink Beach and snorkelling spots as part of our itinerary, which was a nice stop between island trekking and diving.
+Our Komodo dragon boat trip tour also visited Pink Beach and snorkelling spots as part of our itinerary, which was a nice stop between island trekking.

-If you don’t scuba dive you can still see the Manta’s as they play and circle below in only 6m of water in a fantastic snorkelling spot.
+If you don’t scuba dive, this is a good opportunity to see manta rays as they play and circle below in only 6m of water in a fantastic snorkelling spot.

 Where to Stay in Komodo

 If you are staying at Labuan Bajo we recommend Wae Molas.
-It has a great pool, great food and they even have movie nights showing awesome documentaries such as Blue Planet and other ocean-related films.
+It has a great pool and food and they even have movie nights showing awesome documentaries such as Blue Planet and other ocean-related films.

 A well connected 1-hour flight from Bali to Labuan Bajo airport means it’s a great side trip if you’re visiting Bali too.